 A sub-national transport body in the area had been mooted for many years, yet it had never materialised.
 As a result, aligning political and wider stakeholders with opposing views on infrastructure investment and decarbonisation had the potential to be challenging.

-In addition, while adult residents were an important target group, the Transport Strategy spans 30 years meaning young people in the area will feel its impact most.
+In addition, while adult residents were an important target group, the Transport Strategy spans 30 years.
+This meant that young people in the area will feel its impact most.
 Their needs and views were vital to the project’s success.

 Digital accessibility was a priority.
 By selecting user-friendly, interactive engagement tools, we brought new voices into the conversation, even those hard to reach.

-We also ran a series of online workshops designed to allow as many people as possible to help shape the strategy to meet the needs of the masses, facilitating online meetings with 100+ stakeholders.
+We also ran a series of online workshops designed to allow as many people as possible to help shape the strategy.
+Ensuring that we met the needs of the masses, facilitating online meetings with 100+ stakeholders.

-With an equal focus on securing input from future users of the region’s transport network, we designed and delivered a targeted campaign for young people aged 11-13 in preparation for future engagement during consultation.
+With an equal focus on securing input from future users of the region’s transport network, we designed and delivered a targeted campaign for young people.
+This was focused on those aged 11-13 in preparation for future engagement during consultation.

 Ensuring the Transport East partnership stayed updated and supportive of plans, we delivered briefings with partner authorities, the Transport East Senior Officer Group and Transport East’s annual Transport Summit.